Subscribe to Blog via Email

 Grading and Ki67/Mitotic Count

 Grade is the aggressiveness of cancer – basically, how fast it’s growing.
-Neuroendocrine Neoplasms (NENs) are divided in to 3 Grades depending what range the Ki-67% measurement number lands in.
-With NENs, the differentiation (well or poorly) is very important when dealing with grade 3 as specialists now regard a well differentiated tumour (i.e. a NET) with a Ki67 of less than 55% as important for outcomes and therapy decisions.
+Neuroendocrine Neoplasms (NENs) are divided into 3 Grades depending on what range the Ki-67% measurement number lands in.
+With NENs, the differentiation (well or poorly) is very important when dealing with grade 3 as specialists now regard a well-differentiated tumour (i.e. a NET) with a Ki67 of less than 55% as important for outcomes and therapy decisions.

 So, what is KI-67?
 It’s a nuclear protein associated with and may be necessary for cellular proliferation.
-It’s therefore an excellent marker to determine the growth fraction of a given cell population.
+It’s, therefore, an excellent marker to determine the growth fraction of a given cell population.
 The fraction of Ki-67-positive tumour cells (the Ki-67 labelling index) is often correlated with the clinical course of cancer.
 Pathologists normally need to count about a thousand cells to determine the percentage of cells that are Ki67 positive – thus why you see Ki67 expressed as a percentage.
 Zero percent is the lowest, 100% is the highest.
 Often, they add greater or less than signs depending on the sample involved, i.e. >5% or <5%.
-There are other measurement systems in place, mainly Mitotic Count which tends to be more frequently used for Lung NENs.
-The Ki-67 index can usually be determined, even in cases of small biopsies but Mitotic rate counting requires a moderate amount of tumour tissue (at least 50 HPFs or 10 mm) and may not be feasible for small biopsies.
-The Mitotic Count method may be preferred or used in addition to Ki-67 for certain Lung NET scenarios as it is said to be more helpful in distinguishing atypical from typical Lung NET, and for small and large cell lung Neuroendocrine Carcinomas (NEC).
+There are other measurement systems in place, mainly Mitotic Count which tends to be more frequently used for Lung and Thymic NENs.
+Even in cases of small biopsies, the Ki-67 index can usually be determined but Mitotic rate counting requires a moderate amount of tumour tissue (at least 50 HPFs or 10 mm) and that may not be feasible for small biopsies.
+The Mitotic Count method may be preferred or used instead or in addition to Ki-67 for certain Lung and Thymic NET scenarios as it is said to be more helpful in distinguishing atypical from typical Lung and Thymic NETs, and for small and large cell lung Neuroendocrine Carcinomas (NEC).

-Please note there are major differences in how Pheochromoctyomas and Paragangliomas are graded and staged, see below.
+Please note there are major differences in how Pheochromocytomas and Paragangliomas are graded and staged, see below.

 Why is differentiation important?